Frequently Asked Questions

 Do we ship Hanalei Poi to the mainland?

-Yes, we generally are able to ship our poi via FedEx to any address that has a two-day-delivery option.
-Please call our office to confirm availability.
+Yes, we generally are able to ship our poi.
+Please call our office to confirm delivery availability.
 Shipping costs will be added, based on the buyer’s location.
 (Hanalei Poi is unable to accept product or delivery liability, once the poi leaves our mill.)

 How long can I keep Hanalei Poi in the fridge?

 Our poi will last 14 days in the fridge.
 If you are planning to store it longer, please freeze it as soon as possible.
 It can keep frozen for up to three months.
 Please follow directions on container to defrost, if frozen.

 Can I feed Hanalei Poi to my baby with allergies?